teoks0199/tp/docs/UserGuide.md

 Outcome:

 1. The _Result Display_ will show a success message.
-2. You can now see the details of the first stall.
+2. You can now see the details of the first stall in the _Right Display_.
+3. The _Left Display_ will show the list of items from the stall.
 </div>

 ![ListOutcome](images/userGuide/viewStallOutcome.png)